 So, how do you stay productive despite anxiety attacks?
 How can you manage your mental health amid chaos and uncertainty?
 How do you keep yourself sane when you feel like there’s no hope in plain sight?
 And how can you keep up with your obligations without sacrificing your sanity?

-Mental health experts claim that effective goal-setting and working your way in achieving it can spell a lot of difference.
+Mental health experts claim that effective goal-setting and working your way to achieving it can spell a lot of difference.

 What Does Effective Goal-Setting Mean?